SolivanLau/astro-template-v1/README.md

 ## ENV Variable Configuration

 Please include the following `.env` variables in your development and deployment environments for the project to work out of the box.
+Please look at the included `.env.example` for a template list of variables.

 ### PREVIEW MODE